This vegan caramelized onion aioli is bursting with flavor! It's the perfect sauce or dip and an ideal complement to any fall recipe.

 Well, we are finally getting some hint of fall here in SoCal!
 Although there are more hot days on the horizon, a few fall like days are being thrown in the mix so I'm going with it.
-Now that I am starting to have more good days than bad in the morning sickness department, I have slowly started to get back into the kitchen.
-My brain is overflowing with all I want to experiment with, but I still need to take it slowly, so I am only allowing myself a few days a week of “working.”
+And making all the things to smother on my fall meals.
+And there really is nothing like a good old aioli.

 - 1 teaspoon maple syrup

 - 1 teaspoon lemon juice (more if using cashew base, see below)